xharris/librarygame/GAME.md

 # TODOS

-> Add behavior: Deliver a book to a station
+> AStar: path acts weird if tree changes a lot
 > Add behavior: Move away if on the same cell as a station

 # build a library